Bosko, in his final Warners short, Bosko's Picture Show.

 - Done again in "Run, Sheep, Run!" when Bosko shoots Bruno (who was disguised in a bear suit while playing a prank on the sheep).
 Bosko of course despairs when he discovers the true identity of his victim—thankfully, Bruno turns out to be alright, and mugs for the camera with a quip of "Hello, everybody!"

 - Dreadful Musician: In the original pilot, Bosko's awful singing annoys Rudy Ising enough to where he sucks him right back into the inkpen he came from.
+Curiously, Bosko became a fairly good singer in the later shorts—he probably took some lessons along the way.

 - Wilbur the Cat in "Bosko's Dizzy Date" proves to be a terrible violin player.